esyker/Enterprise_Integration2021/README.md

 4. getStatus(SIMCARD,MSISDN)
 The current status of the device identified by SIMCARD and MSISDN is returned from the database, whether it is active or suspended.

-###eventmediationpre module
+### eventmediationpre module
 This module contains the 1st level mediation layer.
 It consumes the messages from the EventsTopic, that is served by the simulator.
 Then a new topic is chosen to which the messages are produced, based on the client that is the owner of the device, as there is a topic for each different client.
 For example, for a message with the following signature { "ID":10, "deviceID":3, measurement:1 , type:"smoke", ts:"2021-01-19 03:14:07"}, the message would be consumed
-and then the same message would be produced to a new topic in the kafka broker with the name TOPIC_USER10.
+and then the same message would be produced to a new topic in the kafka broker with the name usertopic-10.

-###eventmediation module
+### eventmediation module
 This module contains the 2nd level mediation layer.
 It consumes the messages from the clients topics and saves them to a database.
 It also makes the data available through an API to an upper layer, which will be developed in the next sprint.

+### eventmservice module

+AWS lambda function that implements getNextEvent() by accessing the Event-Database.
+It receives JSON as input with userId, typeEvent and lastReceivedId.
+It returns the events of the given type, belonging to the given user whose id is greater than lastReceivedId.